 I’m currently offering one-to-one sessions, particularly for those experiencing limited mobility or long-term ill health.
-Classes will restart in the autumn of 2021.
-Until then, if you’re interested in one-to-one Tai Chi Qigong sessions either online, outdoors, or at the venue below, just fill in the contact form below and I will be very happy to help.
+Classes will restart in the autumn of 2023.
+Until then, if you’re interested in one-to-one Tai Chi Qigong sessions or classes online, just fill in the contact form below and I will be happy to connect with you.

 West Oxford Community Centre, Main Hall, Botley Road, (opposite Osney Island minutes from Oxford Train Station), OX2 0BT.

 You can contact me to arrange a private session or express interest in an online class until my in-person classes re-start in autumn 2023.

 One-to-one sessions are on a sliding scale, please contact me for more info.

 As well as continuing online and in-person one-to-one sessions, I am now offering an occasional seasonal group session in East Oxford.
 The next ‘Rest and Renew’ session will be in November 2023 in east Oxford.
 Please use the contact form to register your interest.

 I will be restarting my seasonally-based classes on Fridays 9.15-10.30am in the autumn of 2023.
 To arrange a one-to-one session please get in touch using the contact form below.